 To learn more about licensed marriage and family therapist careers, visit our LMFT career guide.

 In Arkansas, school counselors develop and provide services focused on the career, social, emotional, and academic development of students from kindergarten through twelfth grade.
-The school counselor endorsement can either be added to an existing educator license or be obtained as an initial license through the Division of Elementary and Secondary Education.
-School counselors must have at least a master’s degree; if the degree is not in school counseling, an approved school counseling certificate program must be completed.
+The school counselor endorsement can either be added to an existing educator license or be obtained as an initial license through the Arkansas Department of Education (ADE) Division of Elementary and Secondary Education (DESE).
+School counselors must have a master’s degree in school counseling, education, or in a licensure/endorsement area approved by the Board and a graduate-level program of study in school counseling that has been approved by the ADE Office of Educator Quality.
 The steps to earning school counselor licensure are:

 - Complete a background check and a child maltreatment registry check.

 - Pass the Praxis school counselor exam (all applicants) and one of the Praxis Principles of Teaching and Learning exams (initial license applicants only).

 - Apply for and receive a school counselor license.